martabalbo/martabalbo.github.io/_posts/2026-07-06-diabetes-data-analysis.markdown

 categories: data analysis
 ---

-# Warning
-Website under construction
+# Warning: Website under construction

 This is an analysis of a diabetes dataset, which I did after completing the courses on [Kaggle][kaggle].
 Afterwards, I chose a dataset from [Kaggle datasets][kaggle-datasets], and performed a basic analysis using pandas to ... and scikit-learn to ...